EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 Adverse Reactions: Most common: tenderness, redness, swelling, bruising, pain, itching.
 Usually mild and resolve within one week.

 Use: For licensed, trained healthcare professionals only.
-Consult the full Prescribing Information and Instructions for Use for detailed guidance.
+Consult the FDA-approved labeling and Instructions for Use (IFU).
+See the FDA SSED for study details.

 Safety in pregnancy or lactation has not been established; use only if benefits outweigh risks.
 Use caution in autoimmune disease, keloid tendency, or history of facial HSV.
 Do not mix in the same syringe with other products and avoid injecting over permanent fillers.
 Seek immediate care for blanching, severe/disproportionate pain, livedo, or vision changes.